 [For more information on how antioxidants prevent gout, read: Cherries Are The Aces You Need When Dealing With Gout]

 Curcumin restricts or blocks the enzyme, xanthine oxidase, which is responsible for activating uric acid production.
 A recent 2019 study indicated turmeric’s natural properties act as anti-gout agent that lowers uric acid levels.

-Curcumin is also an excellent antioxidant which can eliminate free radicals and fight anti-bodies in the body.
-This pain relieving effect is due to turmeric’s properties that stop enzymes that cause inflammation.
+Curcumin is also an excellent antioxidant which can eliminate free radicals and fight anti-bodies.
+This pain-relieving effect is caused by limiting the auto-immune reaction to inflammation.

 To have sufficient anti-inflammatory effects you need to get at least 500 milligrams of curcumin per day.
 Typically, there are 200 milligrams of curcumin in one teaspoon of fresh or ground turmeric.

 Lastly, curcumin is not easily soluble when digested.
 Eat black pepper, olive oil, coconut oil or healthy fats to effectively absorb turmeric in your body.

 Insight: As soon I found legitimate reports that indicated turmeric helps lessen gout, I bought the grounded version and started adding it to different meals.
 Fresh turmeric doesn’t have a strong pungent taste or smell like ginger.
 You can add a half-teaspoon of turmeric powder to a dish for 2-4 people without overwhelming the total flavor of a meals.
 You’ll just have to get used to the orange color!

 This posts contains affiliate links.
 I may earn a small commission, at no extra cost to you.